 Oxford: At the Clarendon Press

-or Murray's Aeschylus, The Creator of Tragedy are published by the authority of the University, and the contents as well as form are certified by the University through the delegates of the Press.
+Bibliography, or Murray's Aeschylus, The Creator of Tragedy are published by the authority of the University, and the contents as well as form are certified by the University through the delegates of the Press.
 In other words, the imprint "Oxford: At the Clarendon Press" is the hall-mark of scholarly work.
 The imprint "Oxford University Press" does not imply that the books bearing it have necessarily a relation to the University delegates.
 It is the imprint of a publishing house of very high repute whose English publications are printed at the University Press, Oxford.
 At the Cambridge University Press there is not the same division of responsibility as at Oxford.
 Every book published by the Cambridge Press has the approval of the syndics as to its contents."

 Daniel Berkeley Updike